 She continues to draw the clear music from us, each note a crystal bead strung on the silk thread of this song.

 “Like roses, now my cheeks are red.”

-Choirs that took the stage before us plodded through “The Streets of Laredo”, and ploughed through “I’s the B’y That Builds the Boat”.
-But while they sang we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.
+Choirs that took the stage before and plodded through “The Streets of Laredo” and ploughed through “I’s the B’y That Builds the Boat”, and while they sang, we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.

 * * *

-We learned a rollicking three-part version of Sing a Song of Sixpence and we blended melody and harmony in I Have a Bonnet Trimmed With Blue.
+We learned a rollicking two-part version of Sing a Song of Sixpence, and we blended melody and harmony in I Have a Bonnet Trimmed With Blue.
 But my favourites were the slower songs with several parts.
-The rich music of The Isle of Mull, and Ave Maria’s haunting beauty brought tears to my twelve-year-old eyes.
+The rich music of The Isle of Mull and Ave Maria’s haunting beauty brought tears to my twelve-year-old eyes.

-One morning after she’d been working with us for a couple of years, Mrs. McShane gathered the fifteen of us around her in a conspiratorial circle.
+One morning after she’d worked with us for a couple of years, Mrs McShane gathered us around her in a conspiratorial circle.